-Firstly, the Central Bank has considered whether the technical aspects of using blockchain technology would cause difficulties in relation to financial secrecy legislation and data protection.
+Several legal questions must be considered in relation to the e-krona.
+During the second and third phases of the technical aspects of using blockchain technology would cause difficulties in relation to financial secrecy legislation and data protection.
 Its report concludes that it cannot be ruled out that the e-krona project would entail the processing of information in violation of legislation on financial secrecy as well as data protection law.
 The Central Bank reasons that legislative actions and consultations with the relevant supervisory authorities in Sweden and the EU may be necessary.